The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 Nepenthe is a restaurant perched 800 feet above the ocean on a site where Orson Welles once owned a cabin and the Beat Generation writers gathered.
 The Ambrosia Burger ($22) is iconic.
 The terrace view is one of those moments where you stop eating because the horizon is doing something unreasonable.

-If Nepenthe is too pricey, the Cafe Kevah downstairs has the same view with simpler food and lower prices.
+If Nepenthe feels too pricey, the Cafe Kevah downstairs has the same view with simpler food and lower prices.

 The Redwoods Nobody Mentions